 Don’t mix your business accounts with personal accounts because it opens you up to IRS audits!
 Also, remember to call ahead at your chosen bank.
 Most banks require the Trade Name registration document and the EIN document from the IRS (if you have one); some require additional documents such as a business license from the local municipality.

 A professional service will handle filing your DBA on your behalf, allowing you to focus on the other needs of your new business.

 - LegalZoom ($99 + state fee) for the most popular DBA filing service available.

 - MyCompanyWorks ($99 + state fee) for a more personalized DBA filing service.

-This is an informational guide on NJ DBA filing.
-This article should not be taken as legal advice or a legal document.
-Expert advice from a business lawyer or an accountant should be consulted when you want to know the legalities involved in filing a New Jersey alternate name or starting a business in general.
+This is an informational guide on NJ DBA filing and should not be taken as legal advice.
+Expert advice from a business lawyer should be consulted when you want to know the legalities involved in filing a New Jersey Trade Name or starting a business in general.
 We recommend JGW INcounsel/John G. Webb, III, Esq.